How we test laptops

 - Technical tests Our lab runs a number of technical test to assess the performance of laptop's core components.
 These tests push the limits of the processor, memory, hard drive and graphics, ensuring we receive an accurate picture of how each model copes with the different workloads.

 How long does the laptop battery last?

 A laptop battery will run down faster with some tasks than others, so we test the battery time per charge of each laptop when web browsing and watching movies.

 The best models we've tested achieve more than double the battery running time of the worst laptops, giving you hours more time surfing the web.

 Our lab experts play a movie from the hard disk over and over again to see how much movie time you'll get from a charge of the battery.
 Some struggle to last two hours.
 In the space of a year of testing our lab experts have played 'The Adjustment Bureau' more than 200 times - that's a lot of Matt Damon.

 Should I buy it?

-We give the laptops we test a total test score, so you can easily see which are the best and worst and directly compare models to each other.
+We give the laptops we review a total test score, so you can easily see which are the best and worst and directly compare models to each other.

-Best Buys must score 70% or above, but any brand which scores two stars or fewer in our laptop reliability survey is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
+Large screen laptops Best Buys must score 74% or above while portable small screen machines have to score 73% to be Best Buys.
+Any brand which scores two stars or fewer in our laptop reliability survey is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
 They're simply too unreliable to recommend without reservation.